rtm-rs/rtm-rs.github.io/source/content/docs/core/quick-setup.md

 top = false
 +++

-This guide explains how to quickly configure ROM using setup DSL, which is suitable for simple scripts.
+This guide explains how to quickly configure RTM using setup DSL, which is suitable for simple scripts.

 ^INFO
-#### ROM & frameworks
+#### RTM & frameworks

-If you want to use ROM with a framework, see specific instructions in the documentation for that framework.
+If you want to use RTM with a framework, see specific instructions in the documentation for that framework.

 #### Configuration